Ekkirala Bharadwaja: Biography

-Sri Acharya Ekkirala Bharadwaja was born at Bapatla, a town in Guntur district of the Indian state of Andhra Pradesh and was a post-graduate in English literature.
+Ekkirala Bharadwaja was born at Bapatla, a town in Guntur district of the Indian state of Andhra Pradesh and was a post-graduate in English literature.
 He completed the Indian Administrative Service and he rejected posting orders(Himachal Pradesh).
 He got profound spiritual experience on 9th Feb 1963 at the Samadhi Mandir of Sai Baba of Shirdi, thereafter becoming a lecturer of English literature because that gave him an opportunity to spread his master's teachings.

-Even as a young child Sri Bharadwaja exhibited tremendous courage both physical and mental.
+Even as a young child Bharadwaja exhibited tremendous courage both physical and mental.
 He had an inquisitive attitude, a questioning mind, strong determination, and phenomenal powers of concentration.
-Young boy (Sri Acharya Ekkira Bharadwaja) took his matriculation exam directly at the age of 12 years at Varanasi.
+Young boy (Ekkira Bharadwaja) took his matriculation exam directly at the age of 12 years at Varanasi.
 By the time he had attained 19 years, he was a post-graduate in English Literature and started teaching at the Sarma Degree College in Ongole, a town in Andhra Pradesh.
-Once, with the objective of confirming to himself that he could complete any job that he set for himself, however difficult, Sri Acharya Ekkirala Bharadwaja took up his brother's challenge to clear the UPSC examinations.
+Once, with the objective of confirming to himself that he could complete any job that he set for himself, however difficult, Ekkirala Bharadwaja took up his brother's challenge to clear the UPSC examinations.
 Unsurprisingly, he got through with a mere 3 months preparation, which for most people takes at least a year of tough preparation.
 However, he gave up the resulting prestigious and luxurious career as it was against his personal goals.